 Part C of 23 CFR 490, Pavement Condition looks at the percentage of pavements of the Interstate Systems which are in 'good' and 'poor' condition, and the percentage of pavements of the non-Interstate NHS which are in 'good' and 'poor' condition.
-Likewise, Part D of 23 CRF 490, Bridge Condition looks at the percentage of NHS bridges which are classified as in 'good'/poor' condition.
+Likewise, Part D of 23 CRF 490, Bridge Condition looks at the percentage of NHS bridges which are classified as in 'good'/'poor' condition.
 These measures contribute to assessing the National Highway Performance Program (NHPP).
 The Final Rule (Part C - Pavement Condition), for the Interstate System and the non-Interstate System looked at the International Roughness Index (IRI), cracking percent, rutting, and faulting.
-The Texarkana MPO adopted TxDOT performance targets addressing PM2 and PM 3 in January 2021 with Resolution #4-2021.
+The Texarkana MPO adopted TxDOT performance targets addressing PM2 on May 17, 2023, with Resolution #9-2023.